ReSplat: Learning Recurrent Gaussian Splatting: Experiments

-\boldstartspace{Generalization Across Datasets and Image Resolutions.} We further evaluate the generalization abilities of our feed-forward model trained on DL3DV at $512 \times 960$ resolution.
-First, when generalizing to the unseen RealEstate10K dataset (\cref{fig:cross_data_gen}), the improvement brought by our recurrent model is more significant since unlike single-step feed-forward models (iteration 0), our model is able to adapt to the test data using the rendering error and thus reduces the domain gap.
-Second, existing single-step feed-forward models usually suffer from performance drop when the testing image resolution is different from training.
-However, with our recurrent model, we can significantly improve the robustness to different testing resolutions (\cref{fig:cross_res_gen}).
-For example, our recurrent model improves 4dB PSNR when generalizing from $512\times 960$ to $320 \times 640$.
-Both experiments demonstrate the benefits of our recurrent model, which is able to adapt to the unseen test scenario using the rendering error as a feedback signal and thus greatly improves the robustness.
+\boldstartspace{Generalization Across Datasets, View Counts, and Image Resolutions.} We evaluate the generalization capability of our model, which is trained exclusively on DL3DV at $512 \times 960$ resolution with 8 input views.
+First, when generalizing to the unseen RealEstate10K dataset (\cref{fig:cross_data_gen}), the improvement yielded by our recurrent model is more significant since, unlike single-step feed-forward models (iteration 0), our model adapts to the test data via rendering error, thus mitigating the domain gap.
+Second, we evaluate our initial and recurrent models with varying input view counts in \cref{fig:cross_view_gen}, and observe that our recurrent model benefits more from the additional input views, while the initial model saturates.
+This indicates that our rendering error-informed recurrent model exploits the additional information more effectively.
+Third, existing single-step feed-forward models usually exhibit significant performance degradation when the testing image resolution deviates from training.
+However, our recurrent model significantly improves the robustness to different testing resolutions (\cref{fig:cross_res_gen}).
+For example, our recurrent model improves by 5dB PSNR when generalizing from $512\times 960$ to $320 \times 640$.
+These experiments demonstrate that our recurrent model effectively adapts to out-of-distribution scenarios using the rendering error as a feedback signal, thus substantially enhancing robustness.

+\boldstartspace{Single-Step \vs Recurrent Models.} In \cref{tab:recurrent_vs_better_init}, we compare our recurrent model with significantly larger single-step baselines.
+Our recurrent ReSplat-Small model comprises only 77M parameters, just 15M beyond its single-step initialization counterpart, yet it consistently surpasses all single step baselines regardless of scale.
+Even with a single refinement iteration, ReSplat-Small (recurrent 1) achieves 28.17 dB PSNR, outperforming ReSplat-Large (init) which has 559M parameters and is 7$\times$ larger.
+After four iterations, the gap widens to 1.21 dB PSNR over ReSplat-Large (init) and 5.53 dB over WorldMirror~\cite{liu2025worldmirror}, which is $16\times$ larger with 1263M parameters.
+This demonstrates that recurrent refinement is fundamentally more parameter efficient than scaling a single-step model: the gains from iterative error correction cannot be matched by simply increasing model capacity.
+Rather than committing to a single feed-forward prediction, our model progressively corrects its estimates via the rendering-error feedback loop, allowing a compact network to surpass much larger single-step counterparts.

+\boldstartspace{Different Initializations}.
+As shown in \cref{fig:diff_inits}, our recurrent model consistently improves rendering quality across various initializations: MVSplat~\cite{chen2024mvsplat}, ReSplat-Small, and ReSplat-Base.
+Performance improves monotonically over successive iterations regardless of the starting point, with stronger initializations yielding higher final quality.
+Furthermore, because MVSplat predicts per-pixel Gaussians, it produces $16\times$ more Gaussians than ReSplat, making subsequent refinement $13\times$ slower.
+In contrast, our compact initialization simultaneously provides a superior starting point and enables highly efficient recurrent updates.